Wicked Garden

-"Wicked Garden" is a song by the American rock band Stone Temple Pilots that appears on their debut studio album, Core.
-The song was never released as a commercial single (only as a radio promo) but is still considered to be one of the band's biggest hits and appears on their greatest hits compilation, Thank You.
+"Wicked Garden" is a song by American rock band Stone Temple Pilots that appears on their debut studio album, Core.
+The lyrics are about lost innocence and longing for youth.
+Despite the song never being released as a commercial single (only as a radio promo), it is still considered to be one of the band's biggest hits and appears on their live shows.
 The song's lyrics were written by Scott Weiland and the music was written by brothers Robert and Dean DeLeo.
+A promotional video also received regular rotation on MTV.

-Song meaning
+Music video

-Scott Weiland stated that "'Wicked Garden' is a song about people allowing all their innocence and purity to be lost from their lives."
+Despite the song never seeing a commercial release, a promotional music video for "Wicked Garden" was shot in 1993 and received medium rotation on MTV during the grunge era.
+Filmed at the SOMA in San Diego, it features the band performing the song at a club and also serves as a visual interpretation of the lyrics, as shown with a young impoverished girl living in a barn.